On October 20, all the cooks of the world are getting prepared to celebrate their professional holiday - International Chefs Day*.

 Professional qualities are specific theoretical knowledge and practical skills.
 A true cook should know sanitary standards, safety regulations, techniques of cooking certain dishes, ability to assess the quality of food, competence in handling kitchen equipment.
 But the most important quality is commitment to excellence in the profession.

-In order to become a highly qualified specialist and gain versatile knowledge and practical skills, you can get your higher education at South Ural State University in the School of Medical Biology and at the Institute of Sports, Tourism and Service undergraduate programs (Plant-Based Food Products, Animal-Based Food Products, Product Technology and Catering Organization) and Master's programs (Plant-Based Food Products, Animal-Based Food Products, Product Technology and Catering Organization, High-Quality Production of Functional and Special Purpose Food).
+In order to become a highly qualified specialist and gain versatile knowledge and practical skills, you can get your higher education at South Ural State University in the Department of Technology and Organization of Public Catering and the new Bachelor’s program (Functional Foods and Nutrition) in English language at the Institute of Sports, Tourism and Service.

 *The profession of a cook is quite old, but until the beginning of the 21st century there was no professional holiday for those who cook delicious dishes.
 In 1920 the Swiss Federation of Chefs introduced the idea of an international association and in 1928 WorldChefs, the World Association of Chef Communities, was established in Sorbonne, Paris.